Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

 7. Chia Seed Pudding

-Chia seeds are a powerhouse of nutrients, rich in omega-3 fatty acids, fiber, and protein, all of which are important for both you and your baby’s health.
+Chia seeds are a powerhouse of nutrients, rich in omega-3 fatty acids, fibre, and protein, all of which are important for both you and your baby’s health.
 Prepare a chia seed pudding by soaking chia seeds in almond milk or coconut milk, and sweeten it with a touch of honey or maple syrup.
 Top it with fresh berries or sliced fruit for added vitamins and antioxidants.
-This snack is not only delicious but also helps keep you full and supports digestive health.
+This healthy snack idea for pregnant women is not only delicious but also helps keep you full and supports digestive health.

 FAQs